ObjectModules/deploy/[Mapping]-Concept.md

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)
 Here we put our project name `hyip` as our choice on the displaying process.
+Until this points the diagram for a mapping is completed.
 ##Verification
 Let put again one of a mapping here.
 ```